 Tsuga dumosa / Himalayan hemlock

 Distribution.
-This species is native to the Himalayan mountains — India from Uttar Pradesh to the Assam Himal (Arunachal Pradesh); northern Burma; Vietnam; southeastern Tibet; China — northwestern Yunnan and into southwestern Sichuan provinces.
+This species is native to the Himalayan mountains — India from Uttar Pradesh to the Assam Himal (Arunachal Pradesh); northern Burma; Vietnam; southeastern Tibet; and China — northwestern Yunnan and into southwestern Sichuan provinces.
 In Vietnam it is only found on Hoang Lien Son mountain, at elevations greater than 5,000 feet (1,500 m) above sea level.
-It occurs in areas with a cold climate, high rainfall, clouds and high humidity.
-In Vietnam, it is usually found mixed with species of Rhododendron and Abies pindrow, but sometimes forming pure stands.
+It is usually associated species of Rhododendron and Abies pindrow, but sometimes forms pure stands.

 Attribution from: Wikipedia, The Free Encyclopedia